Criteria for Success

 You should also be specific about who needs to perform the action.
 It is well known that when action is required of a collective, it is less likely to be done than when you assign it to someone.
 When many people get told simultaneously, there is this subtle feeling that someone “else” will do it.

-Write opening and closing greetings with the appropriate level of formality
+Write openings and closings with the appropriate level of formality

 A greeting sets the right tone immediately, and avoids your emails sounding like demands.
 This may be unusual for some cultures, but for Americans especially a lack of a greeting can be off-putting.